tyrantdavis/tyrantdavis.github.io/_portfolio/doupedia.md

 <h3 class="wide">User Requirements</h3>

 1. Allow users to sign up for a free account by providing a user name, password and email
-2. Allow users to sign in and out of Blocipedia
+2. Allow users to sign in and out of DoUpedia
 3. Allow users with a standard account to create, read, update, and delete public wikis
 4. Provide three user roles: admin, standard, or premium
 5. Allow user to upgrade account from a free to a paid plan